Employment

 - Instruct and demonstrate skill sets and techniques necessary for development and athletic achievement in the sport of (program), from beginner to elite athletes;

-- Observe the practices of each level at various times throughout the season and assist coaches with planning where needed;
+- Observe the practices of each team at various times throughout the season and assist coaches with planning where needed;

 - Facilitate sessions (in season) for the other levels to teach skills and strategy;

-- Work with Athletic department to offer out of season opportunities for growth in accordance with the bylaws of the MAPL and within the values of the school;
+- Work with Athletic department to offer out of season opportunities for growth within the values of the school;

 - Evaluate the coaches of your program in collaboration with the Co-Directors;